 About the band:

-The Octopus Project is Toto Miranda, Yvonne Lambert, Josh Lambert and Lauren Gurgiolo.
+The Octopus Project is Toto Miranda, Yvonne Lambert and Josh Lambert.
 Based in Austin, TX, the group of multi-instrumentalists has released six albums, starting with 2002’s Identification Parade.
 Touring clubs and festivals worldwide both on their own and as handpicked support for artists as diverse as DEVO and Aesop Rock, they’ve earned a reputation for explosive live shows and immersive audio-visual experiments.
 Also active as composers for video games and film, they were awarded the Special Jury Award for Musical Score at the 2014 Sundance Film Festival for their work on the film Kumiko, the Treasure Hunter.
 The band is currently at work on a score for Damsel, directed by the Zellner Bros. and starring Robert Pattinson & Mia Wasikowska, now in post-production.

 Their newest album, Memory Mirror, is out April 7, 2017 on the band’s own Robot High School label.